Skip to main content

 First instalment

-The first instalment (stamp duty + regional tax) is paid at the same time as the confirmation of enrolment.
+The first instalment (stamp duty + regional tax) is paid upon confirmation of registration.

 € 136 of which: